Blue Magic (song)

-"Blue Magic" is the first single from Jay-Z's tenth studio album, American Gangster.
+"Blue Magic" is the first single from Jay-Z's tenth album, American Gangster.
 The song was released as a single on September 20, 2007.
-In the chorus, Pharrell sings an interpretation of the song "Hold On" by the R&B girl group En Vogue, who are also featured in the song.
+In the chorus, Pharrell sings an interpretation of "Hold On" by the R&B girl group En Vogue, who are also featured in the song.
 The name "Blue Magic" is a reference to a potent form of heroin sold by Frank Lucas at the height of his drug trade in Harlem, New York.
 An official remix features Pharrell and Trey Songz.

-The lyrics in the first verse refer to Eric B. & Rakim's song "My Melody".
-Most of the song itself is a reference to the 1980s.
-Jay-Z brings up his time as an early age drug dealer with links to the Iran-Contra scandal and CIA and Contras cocaine trafficking in the US that rocked the 1980s and the Reagan Presidency.